krues8dr/SafeObj/README.md

 # SafeObj

  JavaScript requires you to test every value in a nested object, which can add a lot of bloated tests for "undefined" if you're dealing with deeply nested objects.
-This is a fancy little map/reducer for complex Javascript data objects.
+This is a fancy little map/reducer for complex JavaScript data objects.
 Check out the tests file to see all the features.

 Works client-side on most major browsers without any polyfills.
 Great for use with your favorite javascript chart library!